RELEASED FEBRUARY 2024

 Gemini:

-|Ieana Ruhemann flutes, Catriona Scott clarinets, Joby Burgess Elsa Bradley percussion,
+|Ieana Ruhemann flutes, Catriona Scott clarinets, Joby Burgess and Elsa Bradley percussion,

 Aleksander Szram piano, Caroline Balding violin, Sophie Harris cello, Ian Mitchell conductor